 - Abdominal cramping

-Young patients may also see a difference in the shape of their stool and the frequency or difficulty with bowel movements.
+Young patients may also see changes in the shape of their stool, how often they go to the bathroom, and how difficult it is to have bowel movements.

-Many mutations, or changes in genes, are associated with a higher chance of having colorectal cancer, and people who have those changes do often get diagnosed at an early age.
-But the majority of cases are sporadic, meaning there is no known cause.
+Many mutations, or changes in genes, are also linked to a higher chance of having colorectal cancer, and people who have those changes do often get diagnosed at an early age.

-Heather Blackburn-Beel’s family is one of many who didn’t know Lynch syndrome ran in their family until Heather’s doctor recommended genetic testing and found she had it.
-Now the family understands why so many aunts, uncles, and cousins through the years have been diagnosed with, and died from, colon and stomach cancers.
+Blackburn-Beel’s family is one of many who didn’t know Lynch syndrome ran in their family until Heather’s doctor recommended genetic testing and found she had it.
+People with Lynch syndrome have a higher risk of certain kinds of cancers.
+Now, the family understands why so many aunts, uncles, and cousins through the years have been diagnosed with, and died from, colon and stomach cancers.

 Since Heather’s diagnosis, surviving family members have gotten serious about regular colonoscopies long before the recommended age of 50.
-Her children, for example, will start when they are 20 and get one every year.
+Her children, now 19 and 16, will start getting them annually when they are 21.
 “If something happens, they’re going to know about it and be able to get ahead of it,” Kaye says.

-Colonoscopies are generally the preferred screening method, and studies show they cut the odds of death by about 50%.
+Colonoscopies are generally the preferred way to get screened, and studies show they cut the odds of death by more than 50%.
 They look at the rectum and entire colon.

 Other approved methods include:

 - Stool DNA test.
-Cologuard is currently the only FDA-approved test.
-This is a new test, so the benefits and harms are less well-established than for other tests.
+Cologuard is the only FDA-approved test.
+This is a new test, so the benefits and harms are less well-known than for other tests.

-Vilar-Sanchez says managing young colorectal cancer patients requires a different approach than for patients over 50.
-He says his hospital started making this shift in treatment about 2 years ago.
+Vilar-Sanchez says colorectal cancer in young people tends to be more aggressive and may need to be managed and treated differently than it is in patients over 50.
+He says his hospital started making this shift in treatment about 4 years ago.